dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 # Sales and Product Manager Onboarding

-- Download Slack and bookmark it on your Desktop and/or Laptop.
+### Download Slack and bookmark it on your Desktop and/or Laptop.
 This is our primary means off communications.
 Download Slack on your smart phone too.
 This is a requirement.

-## Join our Slack Channels
+### Join Slack Channels

 - `#development-staging`
 - `#development-new-issues`